-Donald MacLeod was born in Glasgow in 1956.
-He studied drawing and painting at Glasgow School of Art for two years and left to join the Royal Highland Fusiliers.
+Donald MacLeod was born in Glasgow in 1956, studying drawing and painting at Glasgow School of Art for two years before leaving to join the Royal Highland Fusiliers.
 During the 1980's he travelled through Europe with the artist Peter Howson.
 After initially settling in England, he returned to Scotland initially as studio assistant to Peter Howson, before becoming a full-time artist in 1992.

 Donald developed a keen eye for the basic truths in Scottish tales, poems and myths.
 His portraits give the observer and insight to the nature of the subject.